I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_waitforsynchronizationobjectcb.md

 <b>Direct3D Version 11 Note:  </b>For more information about how the driver calls <b>pfnWaitForSynchronizationObjectCb</b>, see <a href="https://msdn.microsoft.com/014a5e44-f8c4-45c0-96e8-d82f37b8b28d">Changes from Direct3D 10</a>.

-<b>Direct3D Version 11 Note:  </b>For more information about how the driver calls <b>pfnWaitForSynchronizationObjectCb</b>, see <a href="https://msdn.microsoft.com/014a5e44-f8c4-45c0-96e8-d82f37b8b28d">Changes from Direct3D 10</a>.

 For a code example of how to use the <b>pfnWaitForSynchronizationObjectCb</b> function, see <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_signalsynchronizationobjectcb.md">pfnSignalSynchronizationObjectCb</a>.